davidjt7/davidjt7/README.md

 ### I'm David Thomas
 - A Software Engineer in Experion Technologies.
 - I build MERN stack web apps.
-- I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+- I'm currently looking for opportunities to learn and contribute.